 Take the First Step to Becoming a Certified Paralegal

-For students in California, MTI College has a fully online Paralegal Studies program that offers maximum flexibility.
+Campus, formerly known as MTI College, has a fully online Paralegal Studies program that offers maximum flexibility.

 The A.A.
-Online Paralegal Studies program at MTI College is currently open to students residing in California.
-This fully online program will let you fast track your education to becoming a paralegal in California.
+Online Paralegal Studies program at Campus is currently open for enrollment.
+This fully online program will let you fast track your education to becoming a paralegal.

 For more details, or to talk directly to our friendly Admissions department, call (916) 339-1500 or fill our contact form today.
-A representative from MTI College will be in contact with you shortly afterwards.
+A representative from Campus will be in contact with you shortly afterwards.

-Although working as a freelance/independent contractor paralegal is an option for graduates of MTI College’s Paralegal Studies program, MTI College strongly encourages paralegals interested in working as a freelance paralegal or contract paralegal to consult an attorney regarding California labor laws pertaining to independent contractors.
+Although working as a freelance/independent contractor paralegal is an option for graduates of Campus’ Paralegal Studies program, Campus strongly encourages paralegals interested in working as a freelance paralegal or contract paralegal to consult an attorney regarding California labor laws pertaining to independent contractors.

 Note: The data provided above are from a source unaffiliated with Campus, are for informational purposes only and represent the employment field as a whole.
 They are not solely specific to Campus graduates and, by providing the above information, Campus makes no representation, direct or implied, or opinion regarding employability. https://www.bls.gov/oes/current/oes232011.htm#st , retrieved February 23, 2022.

 Since Freelance Paralegals are still paralegals, they may not provide legal advice.
 As such, it is important for Freelance Paralegals to expressly state on all marketing and advertising mediums that they are not an attorney, they cannot provide legal advice, and to recommend consulting an attorney for those seeking legal advice.